 Although you may not be required to apply the full APA style to every paper you write, you will be asked to employ more features as you progress through the program.
 It will benefit you to become as comfortable with the system as possible sooner rather than later.

 If nothing mentioned here about citation or APA rings a bell, then now is the time to ask questions or set up a research consultation appt.
 Refer to Getting Help on the Home tab at the beginning of this libguide.

 A DOI (digital object identifier) is a numeric name given to a journal article or any other type of content found on the Internet.
 DOI names are used to provide current information about articles, including where they (or information about them) can be found on the Internet.

 If you can't locate a DOI in the database where you found the article, or on a page of the article itself, here's something else to try:

 The website https://www.crossref.org/guestquery/ has a form that allows researchers to enter an article author and title, and search for the DOI if one exists.
 Skip the first "Bibliographic Metadata search" and scroll down to the "Search on article title" area.
 Enter the information and click search.
 If no results appear, try the top search, entering more information about the article.

-If you can't locate a DOI in this way, remember that including it in your citation is not an absolute requirement of APA 6 style -- you can still reference the journal publisher's website instead.
+If you can't locate a DOI in this way, remember that including it in your citation is not an absolute requirement of APA style.
+You may omit it if not found.